AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

     You can also enable experiment for your content.
 [Learn more](generative-experimentation.md)

-1. Insert personalization fields to customize your email content based on profiles data.
+1. Insert personalization fields to customize your push notification content based on profiles data.
 Then, click the **[!UICONTROL Simulate content]** button to control the rendering, and check personalization settings with test profiles.
 [Learn more](../personalization/personalize.md)

 When you have defined your content, audience and schedule, you are ready to prepare your push campaign.
 [Learn more](../campaigns/review-activate-campaign.md)